We use cookies to help make this website more user-friendly.

 OSS's client base is anything but uniform, with a colourful mix of nationalities enriching our organisation.
 We can conclude that European expats in general have a strong international drive.
 Participation is not limited only to Belgians; other nationalities can join too (see terms and conditions of participation).

-The majority of members are nevertheless Belgian, however.
-Additionally, French expats are our largest group of non-Belgians, reflecting the historical ties between Belgium and France – after all Belgian fries are still often called 'French fries'.
+However, the majority of members are Belgian.
+Additionally, French expats are our largest group reflecting the historical ties between Belgium and France – after all Belgian fries are still often called 'French fries'.

 Destination 'Abroad'